-We both offer 60-minute lessons in students' homes, or at our home studio in Wesley Chapel.
+We both offer 60-minute lessons in our home studio in Del Ray, Alexandria.

 We love working with each individual student to help them realize their potential.
 Music is one of the greatest ways to learn discipline, control, and creativity.
 Not only do our students get to have fun while learning a new instrument, we work hard to tailor each lesson to different ages, personalities, and experience levels.

 My elementary aged daughter studied piano with Maddie for a number of years.
 We loved her supportive and thoughtful approach to teaching.
 Maddie made lessons enjoyable and was always supportive of my daughter’s efforts and progress as a student.
 She was easy to communicate with, trustworthy and always reliable.
 We had no problem referring her to neighbors and friends.
 Maddie really is everything you would want in a music teacher!

 Maddie was my daughter's first piano teacher.
 Maddie was very patient when teaching her.
 My daughter enjoyed her lessons, enjoyed practicing and enjoyed the piano due to Maddie's positive attitude that she brought to teaching the piano.
 She learned and progressed quickly during the year Maddie taught her.
 We were sad when Maddie moved out of the area, but she left my daughter with the desire to continue playing the piano and learning music.